s386Fall2023/s386Fall2023.github.io/_assignments/02git.md

 2. Sync your remote changes by running `git pull` (locally).
 3. Verify that your changes were made.

-## Collaborating
+## Making a Pull Request
 1. Find a classmate to work with.
+***

+## Creating a GitHub Pages site
+1. Start setting up your blog site by following [these instructions]({{site.url}}/{{site.baseurl}}/resources/blogsetup)
+2. Your blog doesn't need to be fully setup by the end of this week, but it will need to be finished by next week.